MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/developer-program-overview.md

 ### Support and Feedback
 Any questions you might have can be answered on the [MSDN Forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=xboxlivedev).
 You can also ask programming related questions to [Stack Overflow](http://stackoverflow.com/questions/tagged/xbox-live) using the "xbox-live" tag.
 The Xbox Live team will be engaged with the community and be continually improving our APIs, tools, and documentation based on the feedback received there.

-For developers in the Xbox Live Creators Program, you can submit a new idea or vote on existing idea at our [Xbox Live Creators Program User Voice](https://aka.ms/xblcpuv)
+For developers in the Xbox Live Creators Program, you can [submit a new idea](https://xbox.uservoice.com/forums/363186--new-ideas?category_id=196261) or [vote on an existing idea](https://xbox.uservoice.com/forums/251649?category_id=210838) at our [Xbox User Voice](https://xbox.uservoice.com/forums/363186--new-ideas).

 ## ID@Xbox